“They devoted themselves to the teaching of the apostles and to the communal life, to the breaking of the bread and to the prayers.” Acts 2:42 NABRE

 Much of the Human Pillar focuses the importance of human virtue in this process.
 Human virtues are firm attitudes, stable dispositions, habitual perfections of intellect and will that govern our actions, order our passions, and guide our conduct according to reason and faith.
 They make possible ease, self-mastery, and joy in leading a morally good life.
 The virtuous man is he who freely practices the good.
 The moral virtues are acquired by human effort.
 They are the fruit and seed of morally good acts; they dispose all the powers of the human being for communion with divine love.
 (Catechism CCC 1804)

 Saint Josemaria Escriva once said, A Saint is just a sinner who keeps trying.
 For examples of those who have lived this reality most successfully and grown the most in human virtue, this Pillar devotes significant time to studying the lives of the Saints.
 The Catholic Church is the oldest religious institution on earth.
 Its 2000 year history provides myriad examples of people who rightly understood their identities as sons and daughters of God, have lived virtuously, and were shaped by God’s grace in such a way as to merit the reward of Heaven.
-This Pillar’s formation works to imitate their lifestyles and provide us inspiration to persevere in the battle to become who are created to be.
+This Pillar’s formation works to imitate their lifestyles and provide us inspiration to persevere in the battle to become who we are created to be.